 Sports Medicine: All Part of the Game

-When it’s tip-off time at a University of Dayton (UD) women’s basketball game, all the regulars are in place: the players, coaches, trainers, cheerleaders—and a specially trained physician from GSH.
+When it’s tip-off time at a University of Dayton (UD) women’s basketball game, all the regulars are in place: the players, coaches, athletic trainers, cheerleaders—and a specially trained physician from GSH.

-Orthopedic surgeon James Klosterman and family practice physician Michael Barrow —both members of GSH’s Medical Staff—share responsibilities as team physicians at UD for women’s basketball, volleyball, and soccer.
+Orthopedic surgeon James Klosterman and family practice physician Michael Barrow — both members of GSH’s Medical Staff—share responsibilities as team physicians at UD for women’s basketball, volleyball, and soccer.

 “These doctors are crucial to keeping our teams in good shape,” says Steve Foster, UD head athletic trainer.
 “The sooner an injured athlete sees a doctor and starts treatment, the sooner we can get her back in the game.
 For our athletes on scholarship, this is especially critical.
 Staying healthy means keeping their job.
 If they aren’t able to play, the money goes away.”